 - You have difficulty losing weight

 So, what’s next?
-If you think you might have adrenal fatigue, I recommend these tips:
+If you think you might have adrenal fatigue, we recommend the following tips.

-The foods we eat will either perpetuate stress in our body or calm it down.
-Oysters and avocado are two of my favorite foods to help de-stress the brain and hormonal system.
+The foods you eat can either perpetuate stress in our body or naturally decrease it.
+Magnesium rich foods like avocado, banana, spinach, Brazil nuts, and almonds are great foods to help de-stress the brain and hormonal system.

-Breathing is a major factor in reducing stress.
-Take time throughout the day to become aware of your breath — it’s a great way to diffuse stress levels and calm your brain-adrenal axis.
-I recommend mindfulness meditation or present moment awareness to my patients struggling with adrenal fatigue.
+It sounds simple, but breathing is a major factor in reducing stress.
+Take time throughout the day to become aware of your breath — it’s a great way to diffuse stressful situations and calm your brain-adrenal axis.
+You can practice mindfulness meditation or present moment awareness to help remedy adrenal fatigue.

-Rehabbing the brain-adrenal connection takes time.
-What works for one person may not work for you, so it’s important to discuss this with a qualified practitioner.
-Here are some general natural medicines that can help:
+Rehabbing the brain-adrenal connection can take time.
+What works for one person may not necessarily work for you, so it’s important to discuss this with your health practitioner.
+Here are some natural medicines that may help:

 - Adaptogenic herbs: Ashwagandha, Rhodiola Rosea, Holy Basil, and Eleuthero Ginseng can have a regulating effect on cortisol rhythm.